-(a) The District shall prepare for the Board of Directors annually, by March 1st, a report reviewing the Ground Water Management actions, even though a Phase has not been triggered.
+(a) The District shall prepare for the Board of Directors annually, by March 1st, a report reviewing the Groundwater Management actions, even though a Phase has not been triggered.

-Rule 2 Phase I Ground Water Management Actions.
+Rule 2 Phase I Groundwater Management Actions.

-- (a) The District shall require all lands irrigated with ground water to be certified.
-After the effective date of these regulations, any lands irrigated with ground water shall first be certified by the District prior to those lands being irrigated with ground water.
-The number of acres of lands certified as being irrigated with ground water shall correspond with the number of irrigated acres recorded by county assessors.
-Lands not certified as irrigated with ground water shall not be irrigated with ground water without being first certified by the District. - (i) If a landowner wishes to decertify irrigated acres, he or she shall provide evidence for such decertification by completing a form supplied by the District. - (b) The District shall establish incentive programs to implement best management practices for ground water quality and quantity.

-- (c) The District shall establish programs to educate all District constituents on ground water conservation, management and utilization. - (d) The District shall develop, in conjunction with the Department of Natural Resources, integrated management plans for any lands found by the Department to be hydrologically connected by surface water and ground water under Neb.
+- (a) The District shall require all lands irrigated with groundwater to be certified by the owner of the land to be irrigated.
+After the effective date of these regulations, any lands irrigated with groundwater shall first be certified by the District prior to those lands being irrigated with groundwater.
+The number of acres of lands certified as being irrigated with groundwater shall correspond with the number of irrigated acres recorded by county assessors.
+Lands not certified as irrigated with groundwater shall not be irrigated with groundwater without being first certified by the District. - (i) If a landowner wishes to decertify irrigated acres, he or she shall provide evidence for such decertification by completing a form supplied by the District. - (b) The DistrictBoard of Directors shall establish incentive programs to implement best management practices for groundwater quality and quantity. - (c) The DistrictBoard of Directors shall establish programs to educate all District constituents on groundwater conservation, management and utilization. - (d) The DistrictBoard of Directors shall develop, in conjunction with the Department of Natural Resources, integrated management plans for any lands found by the Department to be hydrologically connected by surface water and groundwater under Neb.
 Rev. Stat. §46-712 if not fully appropriated or under Neb.
-Rev. Stat. §46-713 and 46-715 if fully appropriated.
+Rev. Stat. §§46-713 and 46-715 if fully appropriated.

-Rule 3 Phase II Ground Water Management Actions
+Rule 3Phase II Groundwater Management Actions

-(a) Upon the Board of Directors designation of a Phase II area, the District shall establish an advisory group of stake holders from within the Phase II area to assist the District in developing Phase II rules and regulations, incentives to adopt best management practices and educational certification requirements.
+(a) Upon the Board of Directors designation of a Phase II area, the DistrictBoard of Directors shall establish an advisory group of stake holders from within the Phase II area to assist the District in developing Phase II rules and regulations, incentives to adopt best management practices and educational certification requirements.

-Rule 4 Phase III Ground Water Management Actions
+Rule 4 Phase III Groundwater Management Actions

 (a) Advisory Group.
-Upon the Board of Directors designation of a Phase III area, the District shall establish an advisory group of stake holders from within the Phase III area to assist the District in developing Phase III rules and regulations.
-The rules and regulations shall require the implementation of best management practices, and shall require landowner reports relating to the contaminant and/or ground water.
+Upon the Board of Directors designation of a Phase III area, the DistrictBoard of Directors shall establish an advisory group of stake holders from within the Phase III area to assist the District in developing Phase III rules and regulations.
+The rules and regulations shall require the implementation of best management practices, and shall require landowner reports relating to the contaminant and/or groundwater.